donaldbraman/fbi-reta-data/README.md

 5 = Normal Return.

 315			A1		Card 1 Type.
 Same codes as Card 0, except it is for column 4.
 316			A1		Card 2 Type.
 Same codes as Card 0, except it is for column 5.
 317			A1		Card 3 Type.
 Same codes as Card 0 , except it is for column 6.
 318			A1		Card 4 Type.
 Same codes as Card 0, except it is for Police Assault information on the RETURN-A.  If value is "8", the information is included but is unusable.
 319			A1		Card 0 P/T.   Shows whether the data for column 3 includes the "breakdown" offenses (P), or shows only the totals (T).
 Field is blank if no return has been received.

-POSITION		TYPE		DESCRIPTION

 320			A1		Card 1 P/T.   As noted above but for column 4.
 321			A1		Card 2 P/T.   As noted above but for column 5.
 322			A1		Card 3 P/T.   As noted above but for column 6.

 CARD  0
 323 - 462		N140		Card 0.
-The next 28 fields contain the "number of
-unfounded offenses" information entered from column 3 (Card 0).
+The next 28 fields contain the "number of unfounded offenses" information entered from column 3 (Card 0).
 All fields will be zeros for records prior to 1983.
 323 - 327		N5		1 - Murder
 328 - 332		N5		2 - Manslaughter
 333 - 337		N5		3 - Rape Total
 338 - 342		N5		4 - Rape by Force
 343 - 347		N5		5 - Attempted Rape
 348 - 352		N5		6 - Robbery Total
 353 - 357		N5		7 - Robbery With A Gun

-358 - 362		N5		8 - Robbery With a Knife (only collected 1974 and later, 						                               will be zero for any prior years)
+358 - 362		N5		8 - Robbery With a Knife (only collected 1974 and later, will bezero for any prior years)
 363 - 367		N5		9 - Robbery - Other Weapon (only collected 1974 and later, will be zero for any prior years)
 368 - 372		N5		10-Strong-Arm Robbery
 373 - 377		N5		11-Assault Total
 378 - 382		N5		12-Assault With a Gun
 383 - 387		N5		13-Assault With a Knife

 POSITION		TYPE		DESCRIPTION
 388 - 392		N5		14-Assault - Other Weapon
 393 - 397		N5		15-Assault With Hands, Feet, etc.
 398 - 402		N5		16-Simple Assault
 403 - 407		N5		17-Burglary Total
 408 - 412		N5		18-Burglary - Forcible Entry
 413 - 417		N5		19-Burglary - No Forcible Entry
 418 - 422		N5		20-Attempted Burglary
 423 - 427		N5		21-Larceny Total
 428 - 432		N5		22-Motor Vehicle Theft Total
 433 - 437		N5		23-Auto Theft
 438 - 442		N5		24-Truck,  Bus Theft
 443 - 447		N5		25-Other Vehicle Theft
 448 - 452		N5		26-Grand Total of All Fields
 453 - 457		N5		27-Larceny Under $50.00
 458 - 462		N5		28-UNUSED

 CARD 1
 463 - 602		N140		Card 1.
-The next 28 fields contain the "Number of Actual
-Offenses" information entered from column 4 (Card 1).
+The next 28 fields contain the "Number of Actual Offenses" information entered from column 4 (Card 1).
 Field 27 will contain data only if the tape is for a year prior to 1974
 Same field definitions as Card 0

-RETURN - A  UNPACKED MASTER   ---   1960  -  Current

-POSITION		TYPE		DESCRIPTION

 CARD 2
 603 - 742		N140		Card 2.
-The next 28 fields contain the "Total Offenses
-Cleared by Arrest" information entered from column 5 (Card 2).
+The next 28 fields contain the "Total Offenses Cleared by Arrest" information entered from column 5 (Card 2).
 Field 27 will contain data only if the tape is for a year prior to 1974.
 Same field definitions as Card 0.

 CARD 3
 743 - 882		N140		Card 3.
-The next 28 fields contain the "Number of
-Clearances Under 18" information entered from column 6 (Card 3).
+The next 28 fields contain the "Number of Clearances Under 18" information entered from column 6 (Card 3).
 Field 27 will contain data only if the tape is for a year prior to 1974.
 Same field definitions as Card 0.

 CARD 4
 883 - 885		N3		Number of Officers Killed by Felonious Acts.
 Information entered from Card 4, Police Assault data.

-886-888		N3		Number of Officers Killed by Accidental or Negligent Acts.
+886 - 888		N3		Number of Officers Killed by Accidental or Negligent Acts.
 Information entered from Card 4, Police Assault data.
 889 - 895		N7		Number of Officers Assaulted.
-Information entered
-from Card 4, Police Assault data.
+Information entered from Card 4, Police Assault data.

 E N D   O F   M O N T H

--12-
-RETURN - A  UNPACKED MASTER   ---   1960  -  Current

 POSITION		TYPE		DESCRIPTION
 896 -1485		590		02 - February.
 Same format as January
 1486-2075		590		03 - March.
 Same format as January
 2076-2665		590		04 - April.
 Same format as January
 2666-3255		590		05 - May.
 Same format as January.
 3256-3845		590		06 - June.
 Same format as January.
 3846-4435		590		07 - July.
 Same format as January.
 4436-5025		590		08 - August.
 Same format as January.
 5026-5615		590		09 - September.
 Same format as January.
 5616-6205		590		10 - October.
 Same format as January.
 6206-6795		590		11 - November.
 Same format as January.
 6796-7385		590		12 - December.
 Same format as January.

 E N D   O F    R E C O R D

--13-